aerofur/titusstudiosmediagroup.github.io/content/uploads/2019/types-of-fursuits.md

 On the other hand, A full Digitigrade suit with padding is practically a walking sauna.
 The Cons with owning a fullsuit will differ from one suit to the next, but here are some of the most common ones; **HEAT!!** You will get hot in these suits, much more than with a head suit.
 They are also fairly large and can be quite hard to travel with in some situations; With all that padding (if the suit has padding) and the space that the fullbody suit can take up while traveling.

 ![img1](https://i.imgur.com/M3jgnnY.jpg)
 _Example of Padding in a Digitigrade Suit.
-Photo by _
+Photo by SparkyCanDo / Sparky_

 # Partial Suits